Ethical Frameworks for Conducting Social Challenge Studies: Introduction

-A recent case study further shows why we need to think about ethics in social challenge studies.
-In 2024, some researchers from the University of Zurich did a big experiment on Reddit's r/ChangeMyView forum \citep{404mediaResearchersSecretly}.
+A recent case study further highlights the importance of considering ethics in social challenge studies.
+In 2024, researchers from the University of Zurich conducted a large-scale experiment on Reddit's r/ChangeMyView forum \citep{404mediaResearchersSecretly}.
 They used AI-generated bots that pretended to be real people to persuade others in debates.
 These bots posted as pretending to be rape survivors, therapists, and crafted their responses based on what users have shared online.
-Over the course of a month, they posted approximately 1,700 AI-generated comments across 404 threads without anyone knowing or agreeing to it.
+Over the course of a month, they posted approximately 1,700 AI-generated comments across 404 threads without anyone's knowledge or consent.
 After the study, the moderators and Reddit officials criticized the research, even bringing legal action.
 Similarly, in 2021, researchers at the University of Minnesota sent some seemingly harmless but flawed code patches to the Linux kernel project to show issues in how open-source code is reviewed \citep{holz2021ieee}.
 They did this without informing the maintainers or obtaining proper approval first, which raised questions among the open-source community and led to a push for changes to research ethics rules.
-Although the Reddit and Linux studies differed in their methods and communities, both revealed how research interventions conducted without consent or transparency can undermine trust and raise questions of safety and legitimacy.
+Although the Reddit and Linux studies differed in their methods and communities, both revealed how research interventions conducted without consent or transparency can risk undermining trust and raise questions of safety and legitimacy.
 These cases highlight the need for more robust ethical frameworks that take into account the risks associated with studying real-world online and technical communities.
+While ethical questions related to exposing participants to psychological, social, or informational risks have long been examined within the social sciences, including sociology, psychology, and political science, where researchers have developed discipline-specific ethical frameworks and debated the limits of consent, deception, and acceptable harm \citep{hilbig2021bending, marzano2021covert, phillips2021ethics} these frameworks may benefit from complementary insights from other research traditions.

 Challenge studies are a well-established method in medical research, providing critical insights into vaccine efficacy, drug development, and mechanisms of infectious disease transmission.
 In clinical research, challenge studies involve the deliberate exposure of healthy participants to pathogens with controlled risks, necessitating robust ethical frameworks to balance scientific progress with participant safety.
 Over decades, these frameworks have evolved to include rigorous standards for assessing risks, benefits, and long-term impacts on participants.
 This precedent has helped to ensure both the advancement of public health and the protection of the individuals involved in such research.